SRJC Forward

 Paths to Completion will be supported through CourseLeaf, launching alongside the college’s new catalog system.
 This shift supports a more integrated way to connect curriculum, catalog content, and student-facing program information.

+At launch, paths will be generated using existing, approved course sequence information already on file or submitted through the review process.
 At this stage, Paths to Completion are designed to support student understanding and comprehensive educational planning with educational counseling.
 They do not determine course scheduling decisions.

 Institutional alignment